rhogan11/RMHCalendarView/README.md

 }
 ```

+# DateCell Sizing

+When desinging a custom date cell, you should account for a variable height and width.
+However, given a fixed container size, the date cell size can be computed.
+The header of the calendar will always have a height of 90, the calendar will always display 7 days across, and the calendar will always display 6 rows of dates.
+Therefore, the daeCell's height is (container's height - 90)/6 and the dateCell's width is container's width/7.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.